MAMDR: A Model Agnostic Learning Method for Multi-Domain Recommendation: Experiment

-In this section, we will show the performance of the proposed \ourmethod compared with other baseline models.
-We select two kinds of methods: (1) Single-Domain methods (e.g., MLP, WDL \cite{cheng2016wide}, NeurFM \cite{he2017neural}, AutoInt \cite{song2019autoint}, and DeepFM \cite{guo2017deepfm}); (2) Multi-Task (Domain) methods (e.g., Shared-bottom \cite{ruder2017overview}, MMOE \cite{ma2018modeling}, PLE \cite{tang2020progressive}, and Star \cite{sheng2021one}).
+We first conduct CTR prediction to evaluate the performance of the proposed \ourmethod on MDR benchmark datasets.
+The area under the ROC curve (AUC) is the common metric used to evaluate the performance of CTR prediction.
+Thus, average AUC of all domains and average performance RANK among baselines of all domains are selected as the final metrics.
 Since our \ourmethod is agnostic to model structure, we just use the simplest multi-layer perceptron (MLP) with three fully connected layers as the base model structure.
-These baselines are jointly trained using data from all domains, and the parameters settings are detailed in \underline{Appendix \ref{app:performance}}.
+These baselines are alternately trained using data from all domains.

 The comparison results are shown in Table \ref{tab:cmp}, where the best results are highlighted with bold type.
-From Table \ref{tab:cmp}, we can see that \ourmethod (DN + DR) greatly improves the performance of MLP and achieves the state-of-the-art results throughout all datasets.

-In Amazon-6, AutoInt outperforms other single domain methods, but is beat by multi-domain methods that consider the domain distinction.
-However, with the number of domains increasing, both the performance of single-domain and multi-domain methods deteriorates in Amazon-13.
-This is because domain conflict is more likely to occur when facing more domains.
-Despite multi-domain modes capturing the distinction using specific parameters, their shared parameters still suffer from the conflict problem.
-The domain negotiation (DN), on the other hand, alleviates the domain conflict and improves the performance of MLP by 2.9\% in Amazon-6 and 4.5\% in Amazon-13.
-Furthermore, domain regularization (DR) takes advantage of the information from other domains and boosts the improvement of MLP by 6.6\% and 8.0\% in Amazon-6 and Amazon-13, respectively.
+From results, we can see that \ourmethod (DN + DR) greatly improves the AUC of MLP and outperforms other baselines in RANK throughout all datasets.
+Compared to Amazon-6, with the number of domains increasing, both the performance of single-domain and multi-domain methods deteriorates in Amazon-13.
+This is because 7 sparse domains are introduced into Amazon-13, which makes the specific parameters overfitting. \ourmethod (DN+DR) takes advantage of the information from other domains to mitigate overfitting, which boosts the improvement of MLP by 6.6\% and 8.0\% in Amazon-6 and Amazon-13, respectively.